Consumer prices rose by 8.5% year over year in July as the summer of inflation wears on

-The Consumer Price Index reached 8.5% in July, compared with a 40-year high of 9.1% in June.
+Inflation reached 8.5% in July, compared with a 40-year high of 9.1% in June, providing a measure of relief to consumers as gas prices fall.

-Economists surveyed by The Wall Street Journal had projected annual inflation to fall to 8.7%.
-That number is still near a 40-year high.
+Economists surveyed by The Wall Street Journal had projected inflation in July to fall to 8.7%.
+On a month-to-month basis, the July Consumer Price Index reading was unchanged from June — meaning no price growth was registered.
+That compares with June's month-on-month increase of 1.3%.

-One key force driving inflation has been the price of gasoline, but that has been on a multi-week decline.
-As of Tuesday, the national average price was about $4 per gallon, about a dollar less than it was in June.
+One key force driving inflation has been the price of gasoline.
+But last month, prices fell 7.7%, the Bureau of Labor Statistics said.
+While gas prices are still up 44% from a year earlier, the recent, multiweek decline helped cool off overall price growth in the economy.
+As of Wednesday, the national average price was $4.01 per gallon, according to AAA — about a dollar less than it was in June.

-A major reason for the relief at the pump has been aggressive moves by the Federal Reserve to increase interest rates.
-By making borrowing more expensive, the U.S. central bank hopes to curb demand for goods ands services and therefore put downward pressure on prices.

 Even with those declines, Federal Reserve officials are signaling they will continue their hard stance against further inflation.
 For one thing, they face a U.S. economy that continues to add jobs at a breakneck pace.
 Last week, the Bureau of Labor Statistics said the U.S. economy stacked up another 528,000 new payrolls — a sign that demand for labor remains strong.